waggle-sensor/summer2021/Razin/Dense Optical Flow in OpenCV on Radar Data/README.md

 # Dense Optical Flow
-Below are gifs of RADAR data (i.e., reflectivity, differential reflectivity, and mean doppler velocity data) and optical flow images generated from these gifs using [OpenCV's Dense Optical Flow algorithm](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html).
+Below are images of optical flow generated from RADAR data (i.e., reflectivity, differential reflectivity, and mean doppler velocity data) collected by the CACTI campaign in Cordoba, Argentina.
+These optical flow images were generated using [OpenCV's Dense Optical Flow algorithm](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html).
+Gifs of the original RADAR data are also included.

 ## Reflectivity Data